imahdio/HTML-Essential-Training/06-Media/README.md

 bounce-to (cause to) move up or away after hitting a surface

+there you go-you have done it, or are doing it, correctly
 ## Embedding other media through iframes
 >-embedding is taking content from one site and placing it into the middle of a page on another site.
 -you can embed a map from Google or Mapbox or a code demo from CodePen or Glitch or a slide deck from Speaker Deck or Notist.
 It's common to embed something complex from a service that takes care of all the hard parts for you.